Training

 that we want to predict and appear as both inputs and outputs.

-The user can specify the routing of the data by setting the
+The user can specify the routing of the data for each dataset separately

 named strings, as Anemoi datasets enables us to address variables by